-The Four-Year (Honours) programme is covered by a set of theoretical, practical (laboratory/short research projects) and viva-voce.
-The programme will span over128 credits; the year-wise course distribution is detailed below.
-Of these 128 credits, 16 credits shall have to be taken as extra departmental/allied courses and will be distributed in the 1st Year and 2nd Year courses.
-Total credit points of the supporting courses will be added to the major Honours subjects/courses for deciding yearly GPA.
-All the courses offered by the Department/other departments for the 1st Year, 2nd Year, 3rd Year and 4th Year are mandatory.
+The Four-Year (Honours) programme is covered by a set of theoretical, practical (laboratory/short research projects), viva-voce, and sessional activities (seminars, field works, assignment, visiting to industry/research organizations), etc. The programme will span over a minimum of 128 credits of which year-wise course distribution has been detailed below.
+Of these 128 credits, 16 credits shall have to be taken as supporting/alliedcoursesand will be distributed in the 1stYear and 2ndYear courses.
+Total credit points of the supporting courses will be added to the major Honours subjects/courses for deciding yearly GPA.All the courses and Sessionalsoffered by the Department/other department for the 1st Year, 2nd Year, 3rd Year and 4th Year aremandatory.The optional theoretical courses with relevant parts in the laboratory worksare offered to the students during the3rdYear and the 4th Yearas theirchoiceof interests.